 Boyfriend Not Bonding with My Child

-Some people are stubborn; however, if your mate is dead set against listening to your children to see their side of the story or seeing things another way, it may be a problem.
-No two people are the same, and because children are not the same, no one should treat them the same.
+Some people are stubborn; however, if your mate is dead set against listening to your children explain their view, it may be a problem.
+No two people are the same, and because children are small, does not mean they shouldn’t be treated with respect.
+Twins are not the same, and no one should treat them the same.

 “I Didn’t Do It”

-Who hasn’t heard that as a parent?
-No one ever does anything in a houseful of people.
-But when grown-ups can’t admit to doing something wrong or saying something out of order, there’s an issue.
-Adults should take responsibility for their actions.
+What parent hasn’t heard “I didn’t do it!”?
+No one ever does anything in my house although I’m looking at the paint on the wall.
+But when grown-ups can’t admit to doing something wrong or saying something crazy af, there’s an issue.
+Adults should take responsibility for their actions, period.

-There are at least 8 types of abuse, but if you were ever physically abused before, you know it ain’t no fun.
-You don’t even know when that person will hit you again, and if so, will this be the last time you take a breath?
+There are at least 8 types of abuse, but if you were ever physically abused before, you know any form of abuse ain’t no fun.
+You don’t know when that person will hit you again.
+If he or she does, will this be the last time you take a breath?
 No one should live in fear; it is no way for you or the children to live.

 My Child Doesn’t Like My New Partner